Ramadan: Laws

 In some Muslim countries, eating in public during daylight hours in Ramadan is a crime.
 The sale of alcohol becomes prohibited during Ramadan in Egypt.
 The penalty for publicly eating, drinking or smoking during Ramadan can result in fines or incarceration in the countries of Kuwait, Saudi Arabia, Morocco, Algeria and Malaysia.
 In the United Arab Emirates, the punishment is community service.

 In some countries, on the contrary, the observance of Ramadan has been restricted by governments.
 In the USSR, the practice of Ramadan was suppressed by officials.
 In Albania, Ramadan festivities were banned during the communist period.
 However, many Albanians continued to fast secretly during this period.

 China is reported to have banned Ramadan fasting for officials, students, and teachers in Xinjiang since 2012.
-Radio Free Asia alleged that residents in Kashgar Prefecture were encouraged to report those who fasted to the authorities.
+Radio Free Asia alleges that residents in Kashgar Prefecture are compelled to film proof of eating for officials and are encouraged to report those who fasted to the authorities.
 The ban has been denied by Chinese diplomats and Muslim associations in Xinjiang.
 Antara News, Daily Times, and Pakistan Today have also brought up accounts of residents in Xinjiang fasting.
+According to a 2024 visit to Xinjiang by a reporter from the British magazine The Economist, many Uyghurs do not fast during Ramadan because, according to locals, "the Chinese government guarantees freedom of religion".